allenai/dolma/docs/getting-started.md

     --processes 188
 ```

-The above command will create an attribute directory called `dups` in `wikipedia/v0/attributes`.
+The above command will create an attribute directory called `bff_duplicate_paragraph_spans` in `wikipedia/v0/attributes`.
 The `bff_duplicate_paragraph_spans` attribute will contain a list of duplicate paragraphs for each paragraph in the dataset.

 ### Step 3: Run Mixer